 The Directors place a great deal of importance on communication with shareholders.
 Shareholders and investors may obtain up to date information on the Company through its website and the Manager's information service.
-The Annual Report is widely distributed to other parties who have an interest in the Company's performance.

 The Board's policy is to communicate directly with shareholders and their representative bodies without the involvement of the management group (including the Company Secretary or the Manager) in situations where direct communication is required, and representatives from the Board meet with major shareholders on an annual basis in order to gauge their views.